Lionardo Salviati

-Family background and early career (1539-69)
+Family background and early career (1539–1569)

 Lionardo Salviati was born in Florence on 27 June 1539, the fourth child of Giovambattista di Lionardo Salviati and Ginevra, daughter of Carlo d'Antonio Corbinelli.
 His family, though not rich, had ancient origins and close connexions with the Medici.
 His humanist education was entrusted to Piero Vettori and he also enjoyed the support of Vincenzio Borghini and Benedetto Varchi.

 He first came to public attention with the composition in 1583 of three memorial orations ('confortatorie') for Garzia de' Medici, deceased son of Grand Duke Cosimo, which earned him the esteem of the grieving family.
 Later in 1563 he went to Pisa for several months for unknown reasons, where he fell seriously ill for a time.
-Salviati's tutor Vettori was also a literary advisor to (it) Baccio Valori, consul of the Florentine Academy, and through this connnexion Salviati was invited to deliver his famous Oration in Praise of Tuscan Speech on April 30, 1564.
+Salviati's tutor Vettori was also a literary advisor to (it) Baccio Valori, consul of the Florentine Academy, and through this connection Salviati was invited to deliver his famous Oration in Praise of Tuscan Speech on April 30, 1564.
 Two days later, on 1 May 1564, he published a discourse on poetry dedicated to Francesco de' Medici, the oldest son of Grand Duke Cosimo, who had just assumed the regency for his ailing father.
 His services to the Medici were not however rewarded by the favours he desired: in 1564 Salviati was passed over for the position of canon of Prato.

 In 1565 Salviati was admitted to the Florentine Academy, and together with Varchi, appointed counselor to the new consul, Bastiano Antinori.
 Varchi died in December of the same year, and the funeral oration Salviati wrote and delivered for him was so outstanding that he was appointed consul himself in March 1566.
 In addition to performing the routine activities of this post and composing occasional works (such as the translation from Latin of Vettori's oration for the Grand Duchess Joanna of Austria), Salviati also began his project for a new edition of Boccaccio’s Decameron.
 This work had been placed on the Index of prohibited books in 1559 because of its anticlerical character.
 Various scholars had plans to purge the work of views unacceptable to the Church and to ‘purify’ it's vulgar language.
 Both Salviati and Grand Duke Cosimo felt that it was a matter of Florentine honour that the work should not be banned outright and that a revised edition should be the work of Florentine scholarship.
 Until this work could be undertaken, Salviati persuaded Cosimo to block a Venetian project to issue a revised edition.